roshpoudel/tackling-homelessness/README.md

 ## Issues and Support

-For issues and support, please contact:
+For technical issues and support, please contact:
-    datalab@sewanee.edu

-For code-related issues, please contact:
     pouder0@sewanee.edu